-If you’re going to be down the shore this New Year’s Eve, be sure to stop by the Seaside Heights Boardwalk for a fun family day celebration.
-Games and businesses along the boardwalk will be open, and there will be fireworks at 5 p.m.
-The fun starts at noon.
-Bracelets can be purchased at participating boardwalk arcades, including Casino Pier Arcade, Coin Castle, and Lucky Leo’s Arcade.
+If you’re down the shore this New Year’s Eve, stop by Seaside Heights Boardwalk for a fun family celebration from noon to 5pm.
+Arcades and businesses will be open.
+Caricatures artists, face painters, balloonists, magicians, jugglers, and crafts are sure to entertain all ages.
+There's also a Jenkinson's Aquarium show and fireworks at 5pm.
+Bracelets can be purchased at participating boardwalk arcades, including Casino Arcade, Coin Castle Arcade, Shake Shoppe Arcade, and Lucky Leo’s Arcade.

 Battleship New Jersey – Camden

 Don't mistake the fireworks for bombs bursting in air during a visit to the Battleship New Jersey on New Year's Eve.
 The ship invites guests to come onboard to watch two pyrotechnic shows from its deck, at 6pm and midnight.
 Music, food, and drinks (including alcohol) will be available for sale.
 If you're lucky, you might be chosen to set off the historic 5-inch gun onboard to cap off the night.
 The $10 donation per person goes toward the ongoing restoration of the ship.
 Doors open two hours before each show, and each party lasts for about 45 minutes after the fireworks begin.

 Rizzo's Reptile Discovery is one of the fun acts at First Night Morris.